-California Department of Housing and Community Development Attn: CDBG Program Appeals 2020 W. El Camino Avenue, Suite 500 Sacramento, California 95833 The Department will accept appeals through a carrier service that provide date stamp verification of delivery such as the U.S. Postal Service, UPS, FedEx, or other carrier services.
-Deliveries must be received during the Department's weekday (non-state holiday) business hours of 9:00 a.m. to 5:00 p.m.
+California Department of Housing and Community Development Attn: CDBG Program Appeals 2020 W. El Camino Avenue, Suite 500 Sacramento, California 95833 holiday) business hours of 9:00 a.m. to 5:00 p.m.
 PST.
 Emails to the email address listed above will be accepted so long as the email time stamp is prior to the appeal deadline.